-- memos distributed to field personnel related to EMS clinical or system issues.

-- (4) Canceled transports.

-- (5) Exception reports and resolution.

-- (6) Penalties and exemptions.

-- (d) Response Time Compliance A list of every emergency call dispatched for which Contractor did not meet the response time standard.
-The report must be sorted by each Deployment Zone and Sub-zone and response code (Code 2 or Code 3)

 - (e) Response Time Statistical Data Within 10 days following the last day of each calendar month, Contractor and the EMS Agency will receive response compliance reports from the County EMS data warehouse contractor in a computer readable format approved by the EMS Director and suitable for statistical analysis for all ambulance responses originating from requests to the County's PSAP centers.
 These records are to include the following data elements:

 - (1) Unit identifier

 - (2) Location of call street address

 - (3) Location of call City or unincorporated community

 - (4) Location of call longitude and latitude

 - (5) Location of call Deployment Zone and population density area

 - (6) Nature of call (EMD Code)

 - (7) Code to scene

 - (8) Time call received

 - (9) Time call dispatched

 - (10) Time unit en route

 - (11) Time unit on-scene

-- (12) Time unit en route to hospital
+- (12) Time unit en route to transport destination

+- (13) Total time to transport to destination

+- (14) Arrival time at the destination

+- (15) Time of patient transfer to receiving personnel

-- (13) Time unit at hospital
+- (16) Time available at the destination (ie. return to in service status

-- (14) Time unit clear and available for next call

-- (15) Outcome (dry run, transport)
+- (17) Outcome (dry run, transport)

-- (16) Receiving hospital
+- (18) Receiving hospital / destination

-- (17) Code to hospital
+- (19) Code to hospital / destination

-- (18) Major trauma
+- (20) Major trauma

-- (19) Number of patients transported

-- (f) Personnel Reports Contractor shall provide County with a list of all EMTs and paramedics currently employed by Contractor as of the date of the contract and annually thereafter and shall update that list whenever there is a change throughout the year.
+- (21) Number of patients transported - (f) Personnel Reports Contractor shall provide County with a list of all EMTs and Paramedics currently employed by Contractor as of the date of the contract, and monthly thereafter and shall update that list whenever there is a change throughout the year.
+The County expects Contractor to proficiently plan for and manage turnover so as to ensure the stability of its operations at all levels.
+Contractor shall develop and implement mechanisms to track, report and address turnover to the satisfaction of the EMS Director.

 The personnel list shall include, at a minimum:

-- (1) Name

-- (2) California paramedic license number and expiration date or EMT certification number and expiration date

-- (3) Expiration date of all required courses

-- (4) California Driver's License number

-- (g) Community Contractor shall provide an annual Community report to include:

-- (1) Number of conducted community education events

-- (2) Public relations activities

-- (3) Employee recognition

-- (h) Other Reports Contractor shall provide County with such other reports and records as may be reasonably required by the EMS Director.

-- → Accept the Records and Reports requirements described in IV.AA.1.-4. by execution of Exhibit A-3(a).
+- (1) Name - (2) California Paramedic license number and expiration date or EMT certification number and expiration date - (3) Expiration date of all required courses - (4) California Driver's License number - (5) Residential address - (6) Email address - (g) Community Contractor shall provide an annual Community report to include: - (1) Number of conducted community education events - (2) Public relations activities - (3) Employee recognition - (h) Other Reports Contractor shall promptly provide County with such other reports and records as may be reasonably required by the EMS Director.
+These records include copies of any memos and / or other correspondence distributed to field personnel related to EMS clinical or operational issues as well as newsletters or updates provided to Contractor's personnel and / or system stakeholders. - → Accept the Records and Reports requirements described in IV.AA.1.-4 by execution of Exhibit A-3(a).